omnigres/omnigres/extensions/omni_manifest/docs/usage.md

     It is highly recommended to perform installations transactionally to be able to check reports for missing dependencies.

-## Update extensions
+## Updating extensions

+To update extensions using `omni_manifest.install` please ensure the update scripts for the extensions are saved to the Postgres extension scripts directory.

+!!! tip "Where is this directory?"

+    To find it, run the following command:

+    ```shell
+    echo $(pg_config --sharedir)/extension
+    ```

-To update extensions using `omni_manifest.install` ensure the update scripts for the extensions is saved to the postgres extension scripts directory.
-Currently all the extensions are versioned using git commit sha of omnigres repo, extension update is only possible from older commit version to newer ones.
+Currently, all Omnigres extensions are versioned using git commit SHA from within Omnigres' repo, and extension update is only possible from an older commit version to a newer one.

 ```postgresql
 -- check available version of omni_python